bellurm/Man-In-The-Middle-Attack/README.md

-For the 'Man in the middle' attack first, you have to use the MITM.py then listener.py 'listener.py' is just sniffing for the HTTP sites.
+For the 'Man in the middle' attack first, you have to use the MITM.py then listener.py with another terminal

+'listener.py' is just sniffing for the HTTP sites.